 Code Bloat.
-Code size reduction is an important development ac-1068 tivity in areas such as networking and embedded systems.
-A large 1069 body of work exists on code compression [14, 17, 30, 33, 34] and 1070 code compaction [16, 62, 63] to reduce the size of binary code for 1071 efficient executions on embedded hardware with limited memory.
-1072 We refer interested readers to Beszédes et al. [8] for a detailed sur-1073 vey.
-Program slicing [26, 46, 53, 54, 57] is a dataflow-based static 1074 technique that computes, from a given seed, a subset of statements 1075 1076 that can still form a valid and executable program.
-Slicing reduces 1077 code size by computing a dependence graph and preserving only the statements that are directly or transitively reachable from the 1078 1079 seed on the graph.
-Fine-grained static slicing is known to have 1080 limitations due to imprecision of heap modeling and pointer handling and thus does not work well for large-scale applications with 1081 pointers, reflection, and dynamic class loading.
-Soto-Valero et al. in-1082 vestigated library dependency debloat in maven projects.
-Compared 1083 with JShrink, their analysis is coarse-grained at the library depen-1084 dency level [52].
-Therefore, their debloating technique can only 1085 remove unused libraries, rather than unused code within a library.
-1086 Furthermore, their analysis is purely static and does not account 1087 for dynamic features, which GitHub developers reported as an 1088 important concern in their qualitative study.
-1089
+Code size reduction is an important development activity in areas such as networking and embedded systems.
+A large body of work exists on code compression [16, 19, 32, 35, 36] and code compaction [18, 65, 66] to reduce the size of binary code for efficient executions on embedded hardware with limited memory.
+We refer interested readers to Beszédes et al. [10] for a detailed survey.
+Program slicing [28, 49, 56, 57, 60] is a dataflow-based static technique that computes, from a given seed, a subset of statements that can still form a valid and executable program.
+Slicing reduces code size by computing a dependence graph and preserving only the statements that are directly or transitively reachable from the seed on the graph.
+Fine-grained static slicing is known to have limitations due to imprecision of heap modeling and pointer handling and thus does not work well for large-scale applications with pointers, reflection, and dynamic class loading.
+Soto-Valero et al. investigated library dependency debloat in maven projects.
+Compared with JShrink, their analysis is coarse-grained at the library dependency level [55].
+Therefore, their debloating technique can only remove unused libraries, rather than unused code within a library.
+Furthermore, their analysis is purely static and does not account for dynamic features, which GitHub developers reported as an important concern in their qualitative study.

-The past two years have seen a proliferation of debloating tech-1090 niques [19, 25, 43, 44, 49, 64] designed for various domains, includ-1091 ing JavaScript programs [64], application containers (e.g., docker) [19], 1092 or native C programs [43, 44].
-These range from static analysis [19, 1093 49] to load/runtime techniques [43] and machine learning [25].
-1094 However, none target modern Java, notoriously different from na-1095 tive programs in terms of memory management or dynamic method 1096 invocation.
-This paper revisits and extends existing bytecode trans-1097 formation techniques, quantifies debloating potential, and checks 1098 behavior preservation with real world tests.
-1099 sub-programs and re-check the test oracle to produce a debloated program [29, 45, 56, 73].
-For example, JReduce [29] partitions the original program into transitive closures based on class-level dependencies and isolates a debloated program that still passes the test.
-Chisel [25] uses reinforcement learning to reduce the number of search iterations during delta debugging.
+The past two years have seen a proliferation of debloating techniques [21, 27, 46, 47, 52, 67] designed for various domains, including JavaScript programs [67], application containers (e.g., docker) [21], or native C programs [46, 47].
+These range from static analysis [21, 52] to load/runtime techniques [46] and machine learning [27].
+However, none target modern Java, notoriously different from native programs in terms of memory management or dynamic method invocation.
+This paper revisits and extends existing bytecode transformation techniques, quantifies debloating potential, and checks behavior preservation with real world tests.

+Delta Debugging.
+Given a test oracle, delta-debugging based techniques can repeatedly split the original program into different sub-programs and re-check the test oracle to produce a debloated program [31, 48, 59, 76].
+For example, JReduce [31] partitions the original program into transitive closures based on class-level dependencies and isolates a debloated program that still passes the test.
+Chisel [27] uses reinforcement learning to reduce the number of search iterations during delta debugging.
 While these approaches ensure behavior preservation of debloated software by repeatedly running existing tests on each intermediate program, they suffer from two limitations-(1) the resulting debloated software may not retain any functionality beyond test-exercised code, simply reflecting test coverage, and (2) the debloated software cannot be easily configured to retain code statically reachable from public APIs or main method entries, since designing such oracle would be exactly the same task we undertook in JSHRINK.